zayamatias/sscraper/README.md

 Also, some image/video libraries are needed, cannot remember which right now, will try to update them when I remember.

-**The script will run on a single thread, so it will not be super fast, parsing 70000 roms with an empty local DB may take up to 3 days
+**The script will run on a single thread, so it will not be super fast, parsing 70000 roms with an empty local DB may take up to 3 days or more depending on circumstances**

 ## Default Behavior